-- " Commerzbank's ratings could be downgraded as a result of a downgrade of its BCA, or fewer notches of rating uplift from our Advanced LGF analysis.
-The BCA could be downgraded if Commerzbank suffers a sudden and sharp reversal in moving towards meeting its strategic milestones, particularly if it suffers a pronounced weakening in its solvency. - " Downward rating pressure on instruments ranking above subordinated debt could also result from a sustained decrease in the volume of bail-inable debt relative to the bank's tangible banking assets, leading to a higher loss severity of Commerzbank's various liability classes at failure and potentially resulting in a lower rating uplift as a result of our Advanced LGF analysis.
+- " Commerzbank's ratings could be downgraded as a result of a downgrade of its BCA.
+Instruments ranking above subordinated debt could also be downgraded if the volume of bail-inable debt relative to the bank's tangible banking assets decreases such that it results in a higher loss severity and reduced rating uplift from our Advanced LGF analysis. - " The BCA could be downgraded if Commerzbank suffers a sudden and sharp reversal in moving towards meeting its strategic milestones, particularly if it suffers a pronounced weakening in its solvency.